-On January 30, 2017, Northern States Power Company, a Minnesota corporation (Xcel or the Company) petitioned the Minnesota Public Utilities Commission (Commission) for approval of an extension of a variance to the Purchased Gas Adjustment (PGA) Rules, Minn.
+On February 14, 2020, Northern States Power Company, a Minnesota corporation, doing business as Xcel Energy (Xcel or the Company) petitioned the Minnesota Public Utilities Commission (Commission) for approval of an extension of a variance to the Purchased Gas Adjustment (PGA) Rules, Minn.
 R. 7825.2700, subp.
 5, related to the recovery of demand costs.
-Extension of the variance would allow the Company to continue to collect or return under- and over-recoveries of demand costs on a monthly basis instead of solely on an annual basis.
-Xcel states that this approach would reduce the over- or under-recovery of demand costs during the gas year that primarily results from weather conditions deviating from normal patterns.
-The variance was first approved by the Commission in its Order in Docket No. G002/M-03-843 to be in effect through September 30, 2006, extended for two years in Docket No. G002/M-06-68, extended a second time for three years in Docket No. G002/M-08-456, extended a third time for three years in Docket No. G002/M-14-171, through September 30, 2017.
-In the current petition, the Company requests an extension of the variance for three additional years, through September 30, 2020.
+Extension of the variance would allow the Company to continue its Monthly Demand Cost True-up Mechanism, through which Xcel collects or returns under- and over-recoveries of demand costs on a monthly basis instead of solely on an annual basis.
+Xcel stated that this approach would reduce the over- or under-recovery of demand costs during the gas year that primarily results from weather conditions deviating from normal patterns.

+The variance enabling Xcel's Monthly Demand Cost True-up Mechanism was first approved by the Commission in its Order in Docket No. G002/M-03-843 to be in effect through September 30, 2006, extended for two years in Docket No. G002/M-06-68, extended a second time for three years in Docket No. G002/M-08-456, extended a third time for three years in Docket No. G002/M-11-203, extended a fourth time in Docket No. G002/M-14-171, and most recently extended, for three years, in Docket No. G002/M-17-101 through September 30, 2020.
+In the current petition, the Company requests an extension of the variance for three additional years, through September 30, 2023.